A canoe in the Boundary Waters

 Don’t forget that no cans or glass bottles are allowed in the wilderness.
 You won’t want to hassle with anything that isn’t worth its weight to portage (yes, you’ll be carrying your canoe and everything else you brought if you plan to travel between lakes).
 A good rule of thumb is if you can’t portage everything you brought in one trip (or two at the most), you probably brought too much.
 Plus, the less you have, the easier it is to leave no trace!

 Simplifying your camp kitchen is an easy way to reduce your pack.
-When it comes to food, freeze-dried options plus a little salt, butter and cooking oil are the way to go, and will make your trip so much easier.
+When it comes to food, freeze-dried options plus a little salt, butter and cooking oil are the way to go and will make your trip so much easier.
 If your culinary ambitions start calling, cast a line and catch your dinner straight out of the water: With the right lures, you'll be catching walleye, northern pike, smallmouth bass, trout and panfish in no time.

 Next, arrangements.
 Whether you’re looking for a guide or simply some solid options for renting a canoe or other essential gear, you’ll find ample options in nearby towns.
-Ely has over 20 outfitters alone, there are several located along the Gunflint Trail and in Grand Marais, a few near Tofte and one in Babbitt.
-Trip outfitters can help you with canoeing equipment, camping supplies and the best boundary waters routes.
+Ely has over 20 outfitters alone; there are several located along the Gunflint Trail and in Grand Marais, a few near Tofte, and one in Babbitt.
+Trip outfitters can help you with canoeing equipment, camping supplies and the best Boundary Waters routes.

-Last, you’ll need an entry permit from recreation.gov that’s linked to the specific entry point you plan on using before you hit the water.
+Last, you’ll need an entry permit that’s linked to the specific entry point you plan on using before you hit the water.
 The type of permit you need depends on the type of trip you want to take (overnight or day use, hike or paddle), and remember that fishing licenses are additional.
 If you’re following this specific itinerary, the permit you need is for Entry Point #54.

 Moose standing by the road near Grand Marais